bcw222/chromium-website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

 will be mapped into the chroot, and which will allow Bazel executions within your builds to authenticate as you to RBE to access the remote cache it hosts.

+If you need to disable remote caching for packages that build under Bazel and have remote caching enabled, this can be done via `BAZEL_USE_REMOTE_CACHING=false cros build-packages ...`

+For Googlers, please reach out to chromeos-build-discuss@google.com if you believe you should have access to remote Bazel caching but don't.

 More details about configuring remote caching for non-Google organizations is available at [bazel_remote_caching].